JoeyHendricks/python-benchmark-harness/README.md

 # Analyse results for change True if there is no change otherwise False
 results = upt.verify_benchmark_against_previous_baseline

-# Export time spent statistics to csv
+# Export time spent statistical to csv
 if results is False:
     TimeSpentStatisticsExport(
         test_case_name=upt.test_case_name,